pahukama/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature/Task Request
+name: New Feature/Task
-about: Create issues for new feature/task here.
+about: Create a new issue for a feature or task.
 ---

 ## User Story